benjamin-friedman/Computer-Science-Resources/README.md

 Contains helpful resources for the following:
 - Data Structures (general with some specificity to C)
 - C - Opaque Object Design and Proper Use of Malloc
-- Using Linux, Makefiles and Vim
+- Using Linux, Vim, and Makefiles
 - C++ - Inheritance Basics, Copy/Move Semantics Basics, Operator Overloading Basics.